cosmos/developer-portal/ida-customizations/ida-course/LPs/week-3/index.md

 * [IBC Token Transfer](/academy/3-ibc/7-token-transfer.md)
 * [IBC Tooling](/academy/3-ibc/12-ibc-tooling.md)

-The sections on [IBC/TAO connections, channels, and clients](/academy/3-ibc/2-connections.md), [Interchain accounts](/academy/3-ibc/8-ica.md), and [IBC middleware](/academy/3-ibc/9-ibc-mw-intro.md) are optional and **NOT** final exam relevant.
+The sections on [IBC/TAO connections, channels, and clients](/academy/3-ibc/2-connections.md), [interchain accounts](/academy/3-ibc/8-ica.md), and [IBC middleware](/academy/3-ibc/9-ibc-mw-intro.md) are optional and **NOT** final exam relevant.
 They are made available only in case you want to dive deeper.

 </HighlightBox>